SWC Walk 4 : Merstham to Tattenham Corner

 The most convenient station to return from is Tattenham Corner.
 It has a half-hourly service to London Bridge, switching to Victoria on Mon–Fri evenings.
 Epsom Downs station is hidden away at the end of a residential road to the north of the racecourse; it has an hourly service to Victoria, Mon–Sat only.

 There are several bus routes serving Walton-on-the-Hill but none to Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

-Car drivers could manage the Main Walk by parking in Purley or Coulsdon and taking separate train services to and from the start and destination stations.
-The Circular Walks are simpler, however, as there are free car parks on the edge of Epsom Downs.
+Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner to Coulsdon Town.
+The Circular Walks are simpler as there are free car parks on the edge of Epsom Downs.

 Take the train nearest to 10:15 from London Bridge to Merstham for the Main Walk, or Tattenham Corner for the Circular Walks.

 The suggested lunchtime pub is the Sportsman (01737-246655) at Mogador, after 8 km on the Main Walk and 7¼ km on the Circular Walk.
 It was renovated and enlarged in 2008 and has a large beer garden.
 This pub serves excellent home-cooked food, including a good selection of burgers and ciabattas.